 Seminar exploring the main theoretical perspectives and issues of crime from sociological and biological perspectives.
 Explanations of the causes of crime, as well as characteristics of victims and offenders, are also reviewed.
 Emphasis is placed on empirical assessment of presented theories.
 Additionally, prevention of and response to crime is explored and analyzed.

 SOC306 Minority Peoples in the United States

-Prerequisite: SOC 102 or consent of the instructor.
+Prerequisite: SOC102 or instructor consent.

 Socio-historical examination of dominant minority relations in the United States.
 The experience of various ethnic and racial groups is examined in depth.